 Project managers provide the shared set of values and principles that a project is built on.
 It is also their role to provide the timelines, the work that needs to be completed and the alternative points of view where required.
 However, the team itself creates their way of working and often it is only the members of the team that understand who can do the work or who has the relevant experiences.

 On the other hand, an important part of a self-organising team is the team’s ability to communicate any choices the team has made.
 This ensures that the project manager can make decisions around the project and communicate it to the other stakeholders.

 For new teams, or early on in projects, this new way of thinking can be very confronting to teams.
 To combat this a good project manager leads the team in helping them determine the direction.
-Just because teams are self-organising does not mean they can do whatever thing they want; instead, they should have the ability to determine the direction to get the goal.
-It is up to the project manager to ensure that these goals meet or exceed the customers expectations and to highlight any constraints, if there are any.
+Just because teams are self-organising does not mean they can do whatever thing they want; instead, they should have the ability to determine the direction to get to the goal.
+It is up to the project manager to ensure that these goals meet or exceed the customers’ expectations and to highlight any constraints if there are any.
 It is also up to the project manager to “reset” the team’s expectations if they realise that they cannot meet their self-set goals.

 In summary, do not be afraid of your team managing themselves.
 The more you can let them get on with their job, the more productive they usually become!
-When the teams understands that you trust them, the self-organisation becomes more and more in line with the direction of the project and “management” becomes more a collaboration effort.
+When the teams understand that you trust them, the self-organisation becomes more and more in line with the direction of the project and “management” becomes more of a collaboration effort.

 Next article we look at the final part of the Agile Manifesto, Reflection!
 Looking back is as important as looking forward.
-We look at methods that project managers can use to become more effective at creating and maintain great projects.
+We look at methods that project managers can use to become more effective at creating and maintaining great projects.

 Beck, K. B. (2001).
 Agile Manifesto.
 Retrieved from Agile Manifesto